Family owned and operated since 1999

 This is what happens to the roof wood when the glued down rubber is removed.
 Many of the strands are ripped off.
 There is also a lot of glue residue left on the roof.
 Many places will glue the new rubber directly to this material.
 We never do.
 This leaves the roof with a lot of shallow spots where water will pool, and also is much more likely to bubble when being installed or afterwards.
 When we replace the rubber on an existing roof we always overlay the entire roof with new luan to provide a clean smooth surface.

 This is a complete new roof so there was no need to overlay.
 This is all new osb.
-Notice the corners.
-We make our own aluminum roof edge.
-This protects the rubber from the rough wood edges and provides a straight, clean look when finished.
-Most places will simply use duct tape on the edges, or nothing at all.
-We also use a quality seam tape over all the seams that protects the rubber but allows the glue to penetrate.
-Again, most places use duct tape or nothing at all.
+We also use a quality seam tape over all the seams and edges that protects the rubber but allows the glue to penetrate.
+Most places use duct tape or nothing at all.
 Furthermore, you'll notice all of our plywood, boards and roof edges are screwed down.
-Most places use staples which do not hold as strong and can break or wiggle loose.
+Most places use staples which do not hold nearly as well and often break or wiggle loose.
 All of our processes take longer, but are far superior.

 This is a complete new roof.
 Notice all the wiring that runs through a roof (left picture).
 It is a mix of coax, speaker, DC and AC wires.
 We are able to make our own rafters (right).
 This allows us to build the roof around the existing wiring and duct work without having to cut or splice anything.